hashxim/hconMD/RemoteDeviceVault/Common/Sync Rules.md

 - Go to Files > On My iPad > Obsidian > RemoteDeviceVault and remove "RemoteDeviceVault" folder and paste the copied folder here.
 - Make changes only in iOS subfolder via Obsidian
 - To sync back changes, copy folder "RemoteDeviceVault" in Files > On My iPad > Obsidian > RemoteDeviceVault > iOS Device and paste it in Files > On My iPad > Spck Editor > hconmd > RemoteDeviceVault folder
-- Go to Spck Editor and commit all the changes locally to Git
+- Go to Spck Editor, refresh and commit all the changes locally to Git and then push to origin

 # Android Sync